cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 $$p = \int_{t_{\mathrm{min}}}^{t_\mathrm{obs}} D_{\mathcal{M}} \mathrm{d}t$$

 In some cases, the bounds of the integral may be modified, such as $( t_{\mathrm{obs}}, t_{\mathrm{max}} )$ or $(-t_{\mathrm{obs}}, t_{\mathrm{obs}} )$, depending on the details of the test being performed.
+And specifically, for the distribution in question, whether an observed value in the right tail, left tail, or either tail of the distribution is considered as unexpected.

+The p-values using the left-tail and right tail are related to each other via $p_{\mathrm{left}} = 1 - p_{\mathrm{right}}$.

 ///